We offer two internship options:

 There will be some opportunity to observe skilled catering staff at work and learn about food storage and hygiene protocol.

-We have 3 main shops at the zoo – the main entrance shop, Madagascar Market Place and Manado Town.
+Retail – we have 3 main shops at the zoo – the main entrance shop, Madagascar Market Place and Manado Town.
 We also have a number of pop-up outlets across the site, as well as activities which include face painting, Handimals and remote boats.
 We sell a range of products including souvenir gifts, toys, clothing, books, jewellery and confectionery.

 Students will gain an overview of all aspects of retail work.
 This will include customer service, displaying and pricing goods, stock rotation and stock transfers.
-Students will also assist with general housekeeping tasks, helping to keep the shops and outlets clean, neat and tidy at all times.
+They will also assist with general housekeeping tasks, helping to keep the shops and outlets clean, neat and tidy at all times.
 You will see how busy and exciting the world of zoo retail really is!

-Our Membership & Adoptions team are located at the main entrance in a fast-paced and busy environment, looking after our 112,000 members and 5,100 adopters!
+Membership & Adoptions – our Membership & Adoptions team are located at the main entrance in a fast-paced and busy environment, looking after our 112,000 members and 5,100 adopters!

 Students will spend time interacting with our visitors whilst learning about the work done by the team, including online sales processes and the importance of gift aid to the zoo’s conservation work.

-Students will assist with customer queries, stock control, making up gift packs for adopters, and sending out renewal correspondence.
+They will assist with customer queries, stock control, making up gift packs for adopters, and sending out renewal correspondence.